 Walkers must be at least 16 years of age by the end of the year the event takes place in order to participate.
 Registered walkers who are under 18 years of age must provide a minor consent form signed by a parent or guardian and be accompanied by a parent or guardian who is also a registered walker for the duration of the 3-Day event and on any official training walks.
 Crew members must be 18 years of age at the time of the event in order to participate as a crew member in the 3-Day.

 The Youth Corps is a specialized team that allows 10-16 year olds to participate as crew members on the event.
 Youth Corps members will attend the entire 3-Day event (accompanied by a small group of Crew Captains), tent at night in camp with the participants and complete a multitude of important tasks both on the route and in camp.
 Each Youth Corps member also must agree to raise a minimum of $500 for the 3-Day in order to participate on the Youth Corps team.
-Click here to be notified when Youth Corps registration opens for 2022.
+Click here to be notified when Youth Corps registration opens.

 Day volunteers must be at least 10 years old in order to volunteer for the 3-Day.
 Minors under the age of 18 must be accompanied by an adult while volunteering on the event (no more than 5 minors per adult for ages 10-16, 10 minors per adult for ages 16-18).

 9. Is there an insurance requirement to register for the 3-Day?